ethereum/ethereum-org-website/src/content/decentralization/index.md

 ### Basic Ethereum safety {#safety-ethereum}

-Non-technical?
-Don't worry.
-The decentralized financial systems of the future will probably be easier to use than centralized finance is today.
-In the meantime, please take some basic steps to keep your funds safe when you're starting out on Ethereum:
+For now, if you learn about anything, learn about safety and security.
+It's imperative that you take some basic steps to keep your funds safe when you're starting out on Ethereum:

 - [Learn about how wallets work](https://ethereum.org/en/wallets/)
 - Confirm (before interacting with a smart contract) that your wallet or exchange account can interact with smart contracts
 - Triple-check destination addresses, even if you're sending things to yourself or to exchanges
 - Send small test transactions before sending big amounts
 - Understand the difference between pseudonymous and private (most blockchains are public, pseudonymous records)
-- Above all else, do not share private keys or mnemonic phrases with others.
-Not even if they're trying to help.
+- Above all else, **back up and do not share** private keys or mnemonic phrases (long strings of random words) with others.

+The final part is the most important.
+To reiterate, your mnemonic is usually a 12-to-24-word phrase.
+These random word phrases represent the master keys to your funds and are **for your eyes only**.
+These should **only** ever be typed **directly into your wallet**, nowhere else.

+If you lose your phrase, you lose access.
+Conversely, anyone who has it has access.
+It's as simple as that.

+Don't, **don't** share your secret passphrases.
+Not with customer service, not with friends, not with financial advisors, not with airport security, not with business partners, not with anyone.

+There are secure ways to accomplish shared access or delegated management, such as using a multi-signature wallet or a smart contract.
+Just don't share your mnemonic passphrase.

 ## Decentralized systems can be more efficient {#efficiency-in-decentralization}